dario-vega/oug/README.md

-# OUG : Orale User Groups
+# OUG : Oracle User Groups
 Instruction for labs showcased to OUG